Skip to content

 These complex questions play a fundamental role in the practice of healthcare and will form the basis of rigourous interdisciplinary discussion.

-This module is part of an innovative partnership with humanities staff and students from Birkbeck, University of London which began in 2019/20 and has been highly rated by the students participating in the first cohort who called it: ‘thought-provoking’, ‘stimulating’, ‘fascinating’, ‘challenging’, ‘an eye-opener’ and ‘amazing’.
+This is a collaborative module with humanities students and staff from across the University and beyond, which began in 2019/20 and has been highly rated by the students participating in the first cohort who called it: ‘thought-provoking’, ‘stimulating’, ‘fascinating’, ‘challenging’, ‘an eye-opener’ and ‘amazing’.

 • 30 additional credits, Level 6